kolitiri/fastapi-oidc-react/README.md

 * The FastApi application redirects the user's browser once more and attaches the HTTPOnly cookie
 * The Frontend application now has an HTTPOnly cookie that is passed down in every request made from the frontend to the backend.

-So the user is now authenticated with our FastApi application and every time it visits our pages he doesn't need to authenticate with Google/Azure anymore.
+So the user is now authenticated with our FastApi application and every time it visits our pages he/she doesn't need to authenticate with Google/Azure anymore.

-Only when the access-token is expired (and you better make these cookies short live), he will have to login via Google/Azure again.
+Only when the access-token is expired (and you better make these cookies have a short life), he/she will have to login via Google/Azure again.

 See the diagram bellow for more details.